Maija Grotell (American, born in Finland, 1899–1973)

 Massive round vessel with dark blue matte body with three rows of check marks in metallic silver.
 Lip also metallic silver.

-Maigi Grotell was one of the most important potters working independently in the United States between the first and second World War.
-Born in Finland, Grotell studied ceramics in Helsinki before emigrating to the United States in 1927 in search of work.
+Maija Grotell was one of the most important potters working independently in the United States between the first and second World War.
+Born in Finland, Grotell studied ceramics in Helsinki before emigrating to the United States in 1927 in search of employment.
 She sustained her career in ceramics by teaching, first at a variety of programs in New York, then at Rutgers University, before she settled at the Cranbrook Academy of Art outside of Detroit, Michigan in 1938.
 At Cranbrook she found a creative environment in which she thrived– both as a potter and as a teacher.
 As consumate innovator, Grotell complemented her elegant forms with layers of pattern and vivid color, exploring the possibilities of her materials.To contrast with the matte surface of the unglazed blue stoneware, Grotell added a series of “V” shapes made of glossy platinum.
 She was inspired to use the platinum to coordinate with the chrome-decorated interiors of her Cranbrook colleague, architect Eliel Saarinen.